 2. Earn at least 100 hours of volunteer experience.?The American Medical Association (AMA) recommends that medical school applicants have clinical service and volunteer experience. ?Volunteer hours are typically among the most heavily weighed factors in the medical school admissions process,? reports the AMA?s Preparing for Medical School blog.
 Extensive lists of virtual and in-person opportunities have been compiled by Northwestern University?s Health Professions Advising team and DePaul?s College of Science and Health.

 3.?Attend a Summer Pathway Program.The University of Chicago?s Pritzker School of Medicine is currently accepting applications for its Summer Pathway Programs, which ?prepare and inspire talented high school and college students to pursue careers in medicine and in health-related research.?
 The School of Molecular & Cellular Biology at the University of Illinois Urbana-Champaign has compiled a list of additional programs beginning in spring and summer 2021.
 The list is available from the university?s Career Center.

-The CPASS Foundation was created to support introducing traditionally underrepresented middle school, high school and college students to STEM subjects, majors and training.
-We provide guidance and thought leadership to help create opportunities for Illinois-based students to participate in STEM-related fields.?
+The CPASS Foundation was created to support introducing traditionally underrepresented middle school, high school and college students to STEMM subjects, majors and training.
+We provide guidance and thought leadership to help create opportunities for Illinois-based students to participate in STEMM-related fields.?
 Contact Dr. Stephen Martin to learn more about how you can partner with the CPASS Foundation to create more opportunities for Black and other underrepresented students in the Chicago area.